 Extrinsic evidence is evidence other than the answers of the witness whose testimony is being impeached.
 It may be offered to prove facts relevant to impeaching a witness.
 In addition to extrinsic evidence, a party may attack the credibility of another witness by attempting to show that the witness is or has:

 There are some limits to questioning a witness about a prior criminal conviction.
-However, according to the FRE, a witness may generally be questioned about criminal convictions when the crime was punishable by a sentence of more than a year or involved fraud or a false statement such as perjury.
+However, according to the FRE, a witness may generally be questioned about criminal convictions when the crime was punishable by a sentence of more than one year or involved fraud or a false statement such as perjury.
 Before people attempt to use such evidence in a trial, they need to understand the limits to this kind of evidence.

 Prior Bad Acts